andrewheberle/serverless-ssh-ca/README.md

 process.

-If provided by the OIDC IdP the refresh token will be saved for subsequent `ssh-ca-client login` invocations and an attempt will be maid to obtain a new auth token using the saved refresh token.
+If provided by the OIDC IdP the refresh token will be saved for subsequent `ssh-ca-client login` invocations and an attempt will be made to obtain a new auth token using the saved refresh token.

 #### Key, Token and Certificate Storage